Updated on September 3rd, 2021 by Nikolaos Sismanis

 Altimeter Capital Management’s Holdings

-Altimeter has achieved spectacular annualized returns over the past few years, significantly outperforming the S&P 500.
+Altimeter has achieved satisfactory annualized returns over the past few years, though slightly underperforming the S&P 500.
 The fund’s success has been attributed to management’s superior skills in identifying and investing in companies in the ever-growing tech sector.
 Its holdings are allocated in major public equities and highly promising private companies before they eventually IPO.

 Source: 13F filings, author